OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 CALMS is a framework explored in [The DevOps Handbook](https://www.amazon.com.au/Devops-Handbook-World-Class-Reliability-Organizations/dp/1950508404/ref=sr_1_1?crid=22X11LJN7ZYVQ&keywords=the+devops+handbook&qid=1643682944&sprefix=the+devops+handbook%2Caps%2C265&sr=8-1).

-CALMS is also the approach Atlassian took on its path to DevOps culture, using it to measure progress and success.
-You can read [how Atlassian uses CALMS on their DevOps site](https://www.atlassian.com/devops/frameworks/calms-framework).
+CALMS is an acronym where each letter describes the actions needed to adopt DevOps"

 - **Culture** - Remove silos and share responsibility
 - **Automation** - Reduce time spent on manual tasks
 - **Lean** - Streamline processes to reduce wasted time
 - **Measurement** - Collect and review data to find areas for improvement
 - **Sharing** - Open and honest collaboration between teams

+CALMS is also the approach Atlassian took on its path to DevOps culture, using it to measure progress and success.
+You can read [how Atlassian uses CALMS on their DevOps site](https://www.atlassian.com/devops/frameworks/calms-framework).

 ### The Three Ways (Flow, feedback, continual experimentation and learning)